Broadridge (BR)

 5. Revenue Growth

-As you can see below, Broadridge grew its sales at a solid 8.9% compounded annual growth rate over the last five years.
+As you can see below, Broadridge’s 8.9% annualized revenue growth over the last five years was solid.
 This is an encouraging starting point for our analysis because it shows Broadridge’s demand was higher than many business services companies.

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
 Broadridge’s annualized revenue growth of 6.6% over the last two years is below its five-year trend, but we still think the results were respectable.

-This quarter, Broadridge reported year-on-year revenue growth of 11.7%, and its $1.59 billion of revenue exceeded Wall Street’s estimates by 3.4%.
-Company management is currently guiding for a 6% year-on-year increase in sales next quarter.
+This quarter, Broadridge reported year-on-year revenue growth of 7.8%, and its $1.71 billion of revenue exceeded Wall Street’s estimates by 6.5%.

-Looking further ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 3% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Operating Margin